Pulse-Doppler radar: Performance

 This equation is derived by combining the radar equation with the noise equation and accounting for in-band noise distribution across multiple detection filters.
 The value D is added to the standard radar range equation to account for both pulse-Doppler signal processing and transmitter FM noise reduction.

 Detection range is increased proportional to the fourth root of the number of filters for a given power consumption.
-Alternatively, power consumption is reduced by the number of filers for a given detection range.
+Alternatively, power consumption is reduced by the number of filters for a given detection range.

 Pulse-Doppler signal processing integrates all of the energy from all of the individual reflected pulses that enter the filter.
 This means a pulse-Doppler signal processing system with 1024 elements provides 30.103 dB of improvement due to the type of signal processing that must be used with pulse-Doppler radar.
 The energy of all of the individual pulses from the object are added together by the filtering process.

 Signal processing for a 1024-point filter improves performance by 30.103 dB, assuming compatible transmitter and antenna.
 This corresponds to 562% increase in maximal distance.

 These improvements are the reason pulse-Doppler is essential for military and astronomy.